microsoft/hlsl-specs/proposals/NNNN-psv0-entry-name.md

 function name for non-library shaders in order to import shaders into collections, and construct graphics or compute programs using them.

-Dxil libraries encode information about entry functions and exports, among other facts the runtime needs, in the Runtime Data `RDAT` part.
+DXIL libraries encode information about entry functions and exports, among other facts the runtime needs, in the Runtime Data `RDAT` part.
 However, non-library targets, such as `vs_6_7`, `cs_6_0`, and so on, do not use the `RDAT` part to describe data for the runtime.
 Instead, for historical